-Smoking (including "vaping") is forbidden by law anywhere within the College's buildings, including its balconies.
-Any undergraduate who contravenes this law, or who allows others to do so, will be summoned to see the Dean and will be liable to a minimum fine of £100 for a first offence.
+Smoking and vaping is forbidden by law anywhere within the College's buildings and balconies.
+Any student who contravenes this law, or who allows others to do so, will be summoned to see the Dean and will be liable to a minimum fine of £100.
 More generally, smoking at St Hugh's College will be permitted only in the areas marked in red on the map overleaf.
-Smokers are requested to remain two meters away from any buildings in order to prevent smoke drifting in through open windows.
+Smokers must remain two metres away from any building to prevent smoke drifting in through open windows.

-On Bop nights only, smoking will also be permitted on the JCR decking area (marked in green on the map).
+On Bop nights only, smoking is permitted on the JCR decking area (marked in green on the map).
 Smokers here are asked to remain two metres away from the Wolfson Building to prevent smoke drifting into bedroom windows.
-Smoking is never be permitted in the 'Wolfson arch', even on Bop nights.
+Smoking is never permitted in the 'Wolfson arch', even on Bop nights.

-The designated smoking areas will be equipped with suitable receptacles for cigarette butts, which must not be left on the ground.
-A covered smoking area can be found in the MGA car park and it is not the College's intention to provide further smoking 'shelters'.
+The designated smoking areas will be equipped with suitable bins for cigarette butts, which must not be left on the ground.
+A covered smoking area can be found in the MGA carpark and it is not the intention of College's to provide further smoking shelters.